 Labels should also be checked for warnings such as "may contain peanuts," "produced on shared equipment with peanuts," or "produced in a plant that uses peanuts in other products."
-These foods should be avoided as the product may contain a small amount of peanut through cross-contact.
+Foods with these advisory statements should be avoided as the product may contain a small amount of peanut through cross-contact.